Heathdale Christian College

-Heathdale Christian College is an independent, non-denominational, Christian, co-educational school in Werribee, in the western suburbs of Melbourne, Victoria, Australia.
+Heathdale Christian College is a private, non-denominational, Christian, co-educational school with its main campus being in Werribee, in the western suburbs of Melbourne, and another smaller campus in Melton.
+(Both in Victoria, Australia.)

 Heathdale Werribee Campus offers classes for students at all levels, kindergarten to VCE (Victorian Certificate of Education).
 The college also offers Vocational Education and Training (VET) and Victorian Certificate of Applied Learning (VCAL) to Year 11 and 12 students.

-The current total student enrolment is 1750 (across 2 campuses), with over 200 teaching and non-teaching staff.
+The current total student enrolment is 2334 across both campuses as of 2024, with 1849 coming from their larger Werribee campus, and 485 coming from their Melton Campus.
+They boast 343 staff, both teaching and non-teaching including admin, and maintenance.
 Most students reside in the western suburbs of Melbourne.
-The current principal of Heathdale Christian College is Mr Ross Grace.
+The current Executive Principal of Heathdale Christian College is Ross Grace, and the Principal of the school's Melton campus is Iain Belot.

+Heathdale's Melton Campus commenced in 2014 with students in Prep to Year 4 and has now grown to accept students from Prep to Year 12.

+Competitions

-The school has a co-curricular program that includes activities such as debating, public speaking, Battle of the Bands, general knowledge competitions, spelling bees, choral competitions, outdoor education and various sports.
-The senior year levels (9-12) have the opportunity to compete in a yearly inter-school sports and cultural competition with Tyndale Christian School to win the "Dale Cup", while Year 8 students have the opportunity to compete in a yearly inter-school sports and cultural competition with King's College.
+The school has a variety of co-curricular program that includes activities such as debating, public speaking, Battle of the Bands, general knowledge competitions, spelling bees, choral competitions, outdoor education and various other activities both academic, and sport related.

+The senior year levels (9–12) have the opportunity to compete in a yearly inter-school sports and cultural competition with Tyndale Christian School to win the "Dale Cup", while Year 8 students have the opportunity to compete in a yearly inter-school sports and cultural competition with King's College.
+(This may be outdated.)

-Heathdale Christian College has two campuses in Werribee and in Melton, Victoria.
-This school commenced in 2014 with students in Prep to Year 4 and has now grown to accept students from Prep to Year 7.
+Growth/Awards

+In 2024, Heathdale Christian College was awarded The Age's ‘Schools that Excel’ award.
+This award recognises schools that have drastically improved their VCE scores, and is given to only 10 schools across Victoria - one government and once independent school from 5 regions across the state.

 House system

 Students are divided into one of four houses upon enrolling for the college.
 These houses compete every year in different academic and sporting events.
-Each house is named after a notable missionary.
+Each house is named after a notable Christian missionary.